 are ready to install GKE on VMware, you will need the addresses and

 nodePort values to fill in your cluster configuration file.

 Setting aside virtual IP addresses

 Regardless of which load balancing method you use, you must set aside several virtual IP addresses (VIPs) that you intend to use for load balancing.
-With integrated and bundled load balancing, you specify these VIPs in your cluster configuration file, and Anthos clusters on VMware automatically configures the F5 BIG-IP, MetalLB, or Seesaw load balancer to use the VIPs.
+With integrated and bundled load balancing, you specify these VIPs in your cluster configuration file, and GKE on VMware automatically configures the F5 BIG-IP, MetalLB, or Seesaw load balancer to use the VIPs.
 With manual load balancing, you must manually configure your load balancer to use the VIPs.

 For your admin cluster, you must set aside this VIP:

 For each user cluster you intend to create, you must set aside these VIPs:

 If you intend to use add-ons in your admin cluster, you must set aside a VIP for the addon service in the admin cluster.